 - This grade also includes stocks of companies that have dematerialization arrangement with only one of the two depositories – CDSL and NSDL.

 - The stocks of Z category are the riskiest scripts.
-Not much information is available to such companies in public domain.
+Not much information is available to such companies in the public domain.

 - These companies have low media coverage that keeps them relatively hidden from public scrutiny that makes such scripts more vulnerable to insider trading.